 Europe in general has an amazing DIY community.
 From people who play in bands, who set up shows/tours, to people who put out records, to people who are just active in their community; it is amazing and inspiring to see.
 So yeah, Europe has its shit down on lock.
 That is not to say that the U.S. doesn’t have some awesome DIY communities, because it does.
 There are a lot of people who bust their asses here too.
 But yeah, maybe it’s because when we come to Europe, we are kinda lost little kids in the hands of other people, so it seems like they really really take good care of us when we are there.

-The kids in Bulgaria like to use terms like “emo” or “screamo” to describe the sound of bands like Comadre, because if you say “punk” they’re thinking of bands like Casualties.
+Some kids like to use terms like “emo” or “screamo” to describe the sound of bands like Comadre, because if you say “punk” they’re thinking of bands like Casualties.
 What do you think of all these labels and do you think you have the moral right to describe yourself as a punk band or you’re just some fucking emos?
 Ha-Ha!

 Labels are kinda whack.
 I always describe our band as a punk band.
 People can call us whatever the hell they want, heh, it’s all good with us.
 But when I see it, we are all a bunch of punks to the rest of society, so yeah, punk it is.